rust-embedded/wg/rfcs/0000-voting-majority.md

 for two weeks.
 There must still be zero unresolved concerns; but only 33% of the members need to approve for a proposal to be accepted.

-After those two weeks have passed (three weeks in total), _any_ number of approvals will permit a vote to be accepted, so long as there are no unresolved concerns.
+After those two weeks have passed (three weeks in total), two approvals from members who are not the propser will permit a vote to be accepted, so long as there are no unresolved concerns.
 A member is explicitly permitted to raise a concern that there are not sufficient approvals or an issue has not received sufficient attention and thereby block it from being accepted until that concern is addressed.
-An exception is made if the only approval is from the proposer, in which case one further approval will be required.

 ## Notifying Members

 At each weekly meeting, outstanding votes will be identified, and members present at the meeting reminded to consider voting.
-After each meeting, all members of the relevant group will be emailed with a reminder of any pending votes.
+It is the responsibiltiy of the proposer to ensure the vote is listed on a meeting's agenda.
+Weeks where a vote is not listed on a meeting's agenda will not count towards reducing the required voting threshold.

-By notifying members of outstanding votes each week, it is hoped that every member will have sufficient time to consider whether they have concerns over a specific vote.
+By notifying members of outstanding votes at the weekly meetings, it is hoped that every member will have sufficient time to consider whether they have concerns over a specific vote.
 If the full three weeks elapses with no concerns raised, we conclude no members have concerns.

 ## Self Voting

-We clarify that members may approve their own proposals in order to help reach the required majority, but such votes will not be sufficient alone to accept a proposal.
+We clarify that members may approve their own proposals in order to help reach the required majority, but such votes will not be sufficient alone to accept a proposal, and at least two approvals by members other than the proposer will always be required to accept a proposal.

 # Alternatives